2021 NCAA Division I baseball tournament: Record by conference

 The columns RF, SR, WS, NS, CS, and NC respectively stand for the Regional Finals, Super Regionals, College World Series Teams, National Semifinals, Championship Series, and National Champion.

 Nc is non–conference records, i.e., with the records of teams within the same conference having played each other removed.

 Media coverage

 Radio

-NRG Media will provide nationwide radio coverage of the College World Series through its Omaha Station KOZN, in association with Westwood One.
-It also will stream all CWS games at westwoodonesports.com on Tunein and on SiriusXM.
-Kevin Kugler and John Bishop will provide pxp on games leading up to the Championship Series.
-Bishop (Gms 6, 8-10, 12), Jeff Leise (Gms 2, 4-5), Damon Benning (Gms 1, 3, 7, 11), and Gary Sharp (Gms 13-14) will provide the analysis.
-The Championship Series will be called by Kugler and Scott Graham.
+NRG Media provided nationwide radio coverage of the College World Series through its Omaha Station KOZN, in association with Westwood One.
+It also streamed all CWS games at westwoodonesports.com on Tunein and on SiriusXM.
+Kevin Kugler and John Bishop provided pxp on games leading up to the Championship Series.
+Bishop (Gms 6, 8-10, 12), Jeff Leise (Gms 2, 4-5), Damon Benning (Gms 1, 3, 7, 11), and Gary Sharp (Gms 13-14) provided the analysis.
+The Championship Series was called by Kugler and Scott Graham.

 Television

-ESPN will air every game from the Regionals, Super Regionals, and the College World Series across its networks.
+ESPN aired every game from the Regionals, Super Regionals, and the College World Series across its networks.